oracle-samples/xml-sample-demo/SplitXml/README.md

 files can be loaded into Oracle Database using either an external table or SQL*Loader.

-- *SQL Loader* has the advantage that it can be run using the Oracle instant client from outside the database.
+- **SQL Loader** has the advantage that it can be run using the Oracle instant client from outside the database.
 External tables require that the data is located in a storage system that is visible to the databse.

-- *External tables* have the advantage that - they can process the input files in parallel.
-That is, they can load multiple values *within* and across files at once.  - they expose the data to SQL without actually loading it.
-For example, you may wish to query the data without loading it.
+- **External tables** have the advantage that they can process the input files in parallel.
+That is, they can load multiple values **within** and across files at once.
+And external tables expose the data to SQL without actually loading it.
+For example, you may wish to query the data without storing it in the database.
 Or, you may wish to transform the data using SQL/XML before storing it.

+The next two examples show how data produced by this example can be loaded into Oracle Database.

 ## Loading using an External Table